-Audentes is committed to developing and commercializing safe and effective gene therapies for patients living with serious, life-threatening genetic diseases.
-We appreciate the urgency of bringing these innovative treatments to patients, and this commitment drives our work each day.
+Audentes is committed to developing and commercializing safe and effective gene therapy products for patients living with serious, life-threatening, rare diseases with limited or no treatment options.
+We appreciate the urgency of bringing these innovative products to patients, and this commitment drives our work each day.
 We believe in the importance of collaborating closely with patients, their families, patient advocacy organizations, physicians, researchers and regulatory authorities to help achieve this goal.

-At this time, participation in clinical trials is the only way for patients to gain access to investigational therapies in development by Audentes.
-We recognize that not all patients will meet the eligibility requirements for these trials, and as more information and clinical data on the safety and efficacy of our investigational therapies become available, this policy may change.
+At this time, participation in clinical trials is the only way for patients to gain access to investigational therapies that are currently early in development.
+We recognize that not all patients will meet the eligibility requirements for these trials, and as more information and clinical data on the safety and efficacy of these investigational therapies become available, this position may change.

 Treating physicians, patients and/or caregivers interested in learning more about Audentes’ investigational gene therapies currently undergoing clinical studies can find more information here.
 The linked webpages also include links to www.clinicaltrials.gov, which contains additional information about these studies.

-For more information, please contact medinfo(at)audentestx.com.
+For physicians or healthcare providers interested in more information, please contact medinfo(at)audentestx.com.
 We anticipate acknowledging receipt of questions or request for more information within five (5) business days of receipt.